 Most abdominoplasty patients stay overnight the day of surgery, but for some patients this is not necessary.
 After the procedure is finished, you will wear an abdominal binder, which is a compression garment to help reduce swelling.
 The incision is located quite low on the abdominal crease so it can be covered by most two-piece bathing suits.
 Most of the sutures are absorbable, and generally the incision heals with a very nice appearance over time.

 A mini tummy tuck is not as extensive as a full tummy tuck.
 This option may be more ideal for patients who have excess abdominal skin that is mainly present below the navel.
 In fact, unlike a full abdominoplasty, a mini tummy tuck does not involve navel repositioning.
 For the right candidate, this procedure can provide beautiful outcomes.
 A mini tummy tuck also typically requires a shorter recovery period when compared to a traditional tummy tuck surgery.

 Learn more about mini tummy tuck surgery.

 What is Tummy Tuck Recovery Like?

 From a recovery standpoint, an abdominoplasty is a fairly large procedure, with most patients taking between ten days to three weeks off work.
-Similarly, it takes some time to get back into your exercising program.
-Dr. Durst will advise you specifically what to do in the follow-up period after surgery.
+Similarly, it takes some time to get back into your exercising routine.
+Dr. Durst will advise you specifically what to do in the follow-up period after this body surgery.

 There are several office appointments in the first few weeks after surgery, and then the appointments are gradually spaced out.
 At first, patients will notice a good bit of swelling.
 This is normal and should fade as healing progresses.
 Discomfort during recovery can be managed with medication.
 Most patients start to see significant changes around two weeks after surgery.
 By six weeks after surgery, most individuals are very surprised at how good their abdomen looks.
 Photos are taken at two months after the surgery and then again at one year after surgery.